 This is Ridge’s 54th consecutive vintage of Geyserville.
 The grapes grow in the Geyserville ranch zone, which is really a set of three contiguous vineyards, each with the same soil type.
 Originally a river bed that ran into the Russian River, these vineyards are poor in soil quality and rich in stone and gravel.
 Not very large in area, the total vineyard measures about 800 metres by 2.4 kilometres.

-It's a remarkable wine with a huge history of success.
+It's a remarkable wine with a huge history of success, in which the 2021 vintage is a new milestone of quality:

 Region: Santa Cruz Mountains